-The M.2 PCIe SSD can offer only up to 2GB/s slot if your motherboard support PCIe v3.0.
+The M.2 PCIe SSD can offer only up to a 2GB/s slot if your motherboard support PCIe v3.0.
 This happens because this SSD can use only two lanes of PCIe.
 The x1 slot of PCIe 3.0 can offer only up to 1000MB/s read/write speed.
-So, with two ports, your PCIe M.2 SSD will not give you speed more than 2000MB/s.
+So, with two ports, your PCIe M.2 SSD will not give you a speed of more than 2000MB/s.

 Should you buy an M.2 PCIe SSD?

 The price difference between an M.2 PCIe and M.2 NVMe SSD will never be very big.
 And these SSDs will fit and work only on an M.2 NVMe-supported motherboard and slot.
 So, it is better to invest in an NVMe SSD because it can give you much more performance as compared to this one.